hsun-code/hsun-code.github.io/_posts/2025-03-17-jdk-frequently-used-commands.md

 #### Boot JDK

-A Boot JDK is required to bootstrap the build, and only a set of specific versions are valid to build the target version.
-Check `boot-jdk.m4` file for more for more details.
+A Boot JDK is required to bootstrap the build and only a set of specific versions are valid to build the target version.
+Check `boot-jdk.m4` file for more details.
 Roughly boot JDK is looked in the order:

 ```text
 1) --with-boot-jdk=/path/to/boot/jdk